-Benzodiazepines are a class of drugs prescribed by doctors to treat many conditions, like anxiety and seizures.
-Common benzodiazepines include alprazolam (Xanax®), clonazepam (Clonipin®), and diazepam (Valium®).
+Benzodiazepines, sometimes called benzos, are a class of drugs prescribed by doctors to treat many conditions, like anxiety and seizures.
+Common benzodiazepines include alprazolam (Xanax), clonazepam (Klonopin), and diazepam (Valium).

-But like opioids, prescription benzodiazepines can also be misused if taken at higher dosages than prescribed, or without a prescription at all.
+Like many prescription drugs, benzos can be misused by taking them in higher dosages than prescribed, or without a prescription at all.